 In 2013, we took our first big trip together – a combined safari and beach trip in Kenya and Tanzania.
 Then in 2015, we took a three week trip to Asia, visiting Bangkok, Bali and Singapore.
 From that trip onwards, we both knew that we wanted to travel more.

 But being on holiday is not the same as full-time travel

 For me in particular, it was more than that.
-My career is in HR, and was spanning more than 11 years at that time.
-I had spent my entire career focussed on gaining as much experience and moving as far up the corporate ladder as I could.
+My career is in HR and was spanning more than 11 years at that time.
+I had spent my entire career focused on gaining as much experience and moving as far up the corporate ladder as I could.
 This ambitious attitude was mainly driven from a belief that had been instilled into me since childhood – you work hard all your life, save enough money and you may be able to retire on a comfortable pension in your early sixties.
-If you don’t work hard and don’t save, you’ll be consigned to the life of a state pensioner – scrimping every last penny to afford to sit in front of a gas heater and occasionally treat yourself to a tin of baked beans for supper, and probably dying of hypothermia for your efforts.
+If you don’t work hard and don’t save, you’ll be consigned to the life of a state pensioner – scrimping every last penny to afford to sit in front of a gas heater and occasionally treat yourself to a tin of baked beans for supper, and probably die of hypothermia for your efforts.

 Having just come back from this amazing three-week trip around Asia, and facing the prospect of waiting 12 months until we could do another long trip, I started to feel like I was trapped.
 The next 30 years of my life at a desk slowly burning myself out about projects and deadlines just for the comfort of knowing I can retire into a comfortable arm chair at the end of it?
 Suffice to say, the prospect wasn’t thrilling me.

 Stuck in a rut, trying to find an easy way out

 At the same time, I had no idea how to change this or what I really wanted to do.
 It was just a sudden and deep dissatisfaction but without any useful outlet or direction.
 So without really thinking too much about it, I just started making some small but significant changes in my life.